 These volunteer-led cemetery walking tours are approximately 90 minutes and cost $24.18 per person (which goes towards monument restoration).
 Bookings required.

 See the Bondi to Coogee Walk for how to incorporate the Bondi cemetery into a longer walking tour enjoying the area.

 Waverley Cemetery Grave Search

-For the Waverley Cemetery grave search, download the free app iCemetery via Google Play or iTunes.
+For the Waverley Cemetery grave search, download the free app iCemetery via Google Play or the Apple app store.
 You can search graves by name.
 If you’re at the cemetery, the app will guide you to the requested gravesite using your GPS location.